slackydev/SimbaExt/README.md

 This plugin is developed for Simba, by Jarl K. Holta.
 It contains a large set of useful functions.

-The plugins aim is to make your coding experience in Simba better, simpler, and also aid you when you are working on complex computer vision tasks.
+The plugins aim is to make your coding experience in Simba better, simpler, and also aid you when you are working on computer vision tasks.

-It contains stuff like corner detection, advanced color-finding techniques, a bunch of complex point-array functions, sorting functions and much more.
+It contains stuff like corner detection, utilizes several color-finding techniques, and offers a bunch of complex point-array functions, sorting functions and much much more.
-SimbaExt also contains a bunch of "method-functions" wrapped around many simba-types to allow cleaner, and simpler coding.
+SimbaExt also wraps a lot of it's methods around many of the default Simba-types to give you a cleaner, and simpler coding experience.

 Enjoy!